Please click on the relevant section below to expand the guidance.

 - CAS for Incoming Study Abroad/exchange Offer Holders

 - For offer holders and continuing students who have just received a Student visa refusal

-- CAS request for current students who have started their course and are
+- CAS request for current students outside of the UK, who have started their course and are

 - Returning to their home country to make a visa application following an extension, upgrade or course transfer;

 - Returning from a period of Temporary Withdrawal or Re-sit without Residence;